rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/start.md

 # `start`

-When attached to a function this attribute will configure the `start` section of the wasm executable to be emitted, executing the tagged function as soon as the wasm module is instantiated.
+When attached to a function this attribute will configure the `start` section of the Wasm executable to be emitted, executing the tagged function as soon as the Wasm module is instantiated.

 ```rust
 #[wasm_bindgen(start)]